 Healthy has been my lifestyle for as long as I can remember.
 I eat mostly fresh fruits, vegetables and fish.
 My exercise regimen has always been demanding and rewarding.

-After completing a radical hysterectomy, it was determined that I had stage IV cancer that had migrated to my liver and peritoneum.
+After completing a radical hysterectomy, it was determined that I had stage 4 uterine cancer that had migrated to my liver and peritoneum.
 A follow up course of chemotherapy was prescribed.

 Our research discovered a Phase I/II UPSC clinical research study at M.D.
 Anderson Hospital in Houston, TX.
 Our choice to seek treatment at M.D.
 Anderson was guided by their reputation of success in treating cancer.

 I was assigned to the Taxol arm and received Taxol every three weeks for six treatments.
 To test the success of my chemotherapy, a CT scan was done and revealed no evidence of cancer in September of 2008.

 The biopsy results indicated that the cancer had returned and a subsequent PET scan confirmed this.
 The oncologist at M.D.
 Anderson advised me that the chemotherapy had been ineffective and that they had nothing further to offer.

 Dismayed by the news, we remembered that when we had first investigated cancer treatment options, one oncologist/scientist located in Long Beach, California had been strongly recommended.

 Upon returning to Los Angeles from Houston, we immediately made an appointment.
 Dr. Nagourney scheduled a surgical biopsy of the tumor in my groin to allow him to analyze the activity of the drugs/combinations on my tumor.

 He had identified excellent activity for a two-drug combination that he had previously used successfully in ovarian, breast, and cervical cancer patients.

 On March 6, 2009, I began the first of a series of six treatments.
 By the third course my tumor marker (CA 125) had returned to normal and my PET scan was clean.